 - Your cabinets don’t have any water damage, warping or broken frames.

 Hire a professional

-If you’re considering cabinet refacing, it’s wise to hire a professional.
+Now that you know some of the advantages of cabinet refacing, it’s wise to hire a professional if you are considering this kitchen and bathroom update idea.
 Granite and TREND Transformations has a skilled team of professionals who are trained to get the job done right and fast.
 Schedule your free in-home design consultation today, and love your cabinets again!